• Food

 Indian restaurants in Berlin can be very fancy.
 The India Club is as elegant as its address in the Adlon.
 Photo: India Club Restaurant

 If the location in the five-star Adlon Hotel didn’t clue you in, this is the fanciest Indian food you can get in Berlin, elegantly presented on custom china in an immaculately designed dining room.
 It’s also some of the best.
-Chef Manish Bahukhandi makes no compromises in translating the food of Northern India to a European fine dining setting, using premium spices and organic meat in exemplary versions of butter chicken and mutton seekh kebab –plus tandoori broccoli and potato gunpowder salad for vegetarians.
+Chef Manish Bahukhandi makes no compromises in translating the food of Northern India to a European fine dining setting, using premium spices and organic meat in exemplary versions of butter chicken and mutton seekh kebab – plus tandoori broccoli and potato gunpowder salad for vegetarians.
+The prices are high, but worth the visit for a special occasion.

 • India Club, Behrenstr.
 72, Mitte, details.